Farid-Najar/TransportersDilemma/README.md

 The experiments utilize several algorithms implemented in the project:
 - Comparison methods from `compare_game_SA`
 - Learning strategies (LRI, EXP3) from `GameLearning`
-- Simulated Annealing for TSP problems
+- Simulated Annealing
-- Reinforcement Learning approaches (in the commented section)
+- Reinforcement Learning approaches

 To modify experiment parameters or enable the RL experiments, edit the `experiments.py` file directly.